ryankert/ryankert.github.io/source/_posts/blogroll-setup.md

 Year ago, I saw many blogger collects their friends blog post via Github Action auto run.
 Therefore, I always want to try it out.

 Anyways, I build it with typescript.
-Also, if you have question or suggestion, welcome any issues or prs.
+Also, if you have any questions or suggestions, any issues or prs are welcomed.

 ## Step1: Generate useful Data from RSS-feed

-This project is depends on rss feed, so if you or your friend blog doesn't have `/feed`, `feed.xml`, `atom.xml`, or any kind of xml file contains your full blogs' intel, you will have to generate one your self.
+This project is based on rss feed, so if you or your friend blog doesn't have `/feed`, `feed.xml`, `atom.xml`, or any kinds of xml file contains your full blogs' intel, you will have to generate one yourself.

-### I wrote a project dedicate for this:

 {% note info %}